Parkway Plaza

 Parkway Plaza is a shopping mall in El Cajon, California.
-The mall's anchor stores are Crunch Fitness, Dick's Sporting Goods, Ashley HomeStore, Bob's Discount Furniture, Burlington, Extra Space Storage, Walmart, Regal Cinemas, and JCPenney.
+The mall's anchor stores are Crunch Fitness, Dick's Sporting Goods, Ashley HomeStore, Bob's Discount Furniture, Burlington, Extra Space Storage, Regal Cinemas, and JCPenney.

 Ownership

 Westfield America, Inc., a precursor to Westfield Group, acquired the shopping center in 1998, and renamed it Westfield Shoppingtown Parkway, but dropped the "Shoppingtown" part of the name in June 2005.
 In 2013, Starwood Retail Partners obtained the mall, restored the mall to its original name, Parkway Plaza.

 Opening

 Parkway Plaza was developed in the early 1970s, shortly after Plaza Camino Real in Carlsbad, as the second enclosed shopping mall in San Diego County.
 Building an indoor mall was ideal for the area, as El Cajon is notoriously hot during the summer.
 Since opening the mall, Parkway Plaza has expanded as necessary.